-Make sure you read the class teacher's Guidance for Parents letter first: it will explain the resource packs in more detail, as well as providing links to relevant websites.
+Make sure you read the class teacher's weekly Timetable document first: it will explain the resource packs in more detail, as well as providing links to relevant websites.

-To help us keep this gateway manageable, activity documents have been compressed into ZIP files.
+To help us keep this gateway manageable, activity documents have been compressed into ZIP files, usually one for English, Maths and Other/Project work.
 Depending on the device you use to access them, this may require you to take a couple of extra steps to unzip them (using a suitable app) so that you can view the original documents.
-You can check out Miss Grubb's guide to accessing Zipped documents on an iPad here.
+You can check out this guide to accessing Zipped documents on an iPad here.

 Important: We'd also like to remind families that, as a school community, we've worked hard over the years to build our pupils' Online Safety skills and understanding.
 In this new context, with schools actively encouraging increased access to the internet at home, we'd respectfully ask that you regularly check your internet security settings, controls and permissions across all devices and platforms.
 Parentzone, Internet Matters and the UK Safer Internet Centre provide useful resources.

 Use of the school's Welearn365 online learning platform to access resources, as directed by class teachers, is still subject to the school's Acceptable Use Agreement and Online Safety policy.
 See here for further details.

 |GPS Mats (Zipped Folder - You need to Unzip the contents)

 The letters and resources are also uploaded to the Y3 Turtles' Google Classroom.